Welcome to the Website of

 Association of Neurological Organisations

-YHANO is a collaborative group representing neurological third sector organisations in Yorkshire and Humberside.
-YHANO was set up in 2009 building upon the experience of the original VOWNnet (Voluntary Organisations Workers in Neurology Network).
-Membership is open to any employee of neurological third sector organisations in the Yorkshire and Humberside whose roles include a remit to influence health and social care service provision.
+YHANO is a collaborative group representing neurological third sector organisations in Yorkshire and the Humber.
+Membership is open to any employee of neurological third sector organisations in Yorkshire and the Humber whose roles include a remit to influence health and social care service provision.
 Click here for contact details of member organisations.

 Our Vision: ‘Engage, Explore, Educate’